DeepTransport: Learning Spatial-Temporal Dependency for Traffic Condition Forecasting

 \subsection{Slot Attention Weights}

 DeepTransport also can observe the influence of each slot on the target location by checking slot attention weights.
 Figure~\ref{fig::attention} illustrates the attention weights between prediction minutes and perceptive radius by averaging all target locations.
-For downstream order slots, as shown in figure~\ref{att_down}, it can be seen that as predict time increased, the attention weights shifts from low order slot to higher ones.
-On the other side, figure~\ref{att_up} shows that upstream first order slot has more impact on target location for any future time.
+For downstream order slots, as shown in figure~\ref{att_down}, it can be seen that as predicted time increased, the attention weights shifts from low-order slots to higher ones.
+On the other side, figure~\ref{att_up} shows that the upstream first order slot has more impact on the target location for any future time.
 To capture this intuition, we utilized sandglass as a metaphor to depict the spatial-temporal dependencies of traffic flow.
 The flowing sand passes through the aperture of a sandglass just like traffic flow through the target location.
-For the downstream part, the sand is first to sink to the bottom, after a period, these accumulated sand will affect the aperture just like the cumulative congestion from the higher order to the lower order.
-Thus, when we predict the long-period condition of the target location, our model is more willing to refer to higher order current conditions.
+For the downstream part, the sand is first to sink to the bottom, after a period, this accumulated sand will affect the aperture just like the cumulative congestion from the higher order to the lower order.
+Thus, when we predict the long-period condition of the target location, our model is more willing to refer to higher-order current conditions.
 On the other hand, the upstream part is a little different.
 Higher order slots are no longer important references because traffic flow in higher order is dispersed.
 The target location may not be the only channel of upstream traffic flow.
-The nearest locations are that can directly affect the target location just like the sand gather to the aperture of the sandglass.
-So the future condition of target location put more attention on the lower order.
-Although higher order row receives less attention in the upstream module, there is still a gradual change as prediction minutes increase.
+The nearest locations that can directly affect the target location just like the sand gathering to the aperture of the sandglass.
+So the future condition of the target location put more attention on the lower order.
+Although the higher order row receives less attention in the upstream module, there is still a gradual change as prediction minutes increase.